radiantearth/stac-spec/static-catalog/static-recommendations.md

 The properties of an element that can apply to the child links *will* apply, unless overridden by the child element.

-### Embedding of linked elements

-Any link inside of an element to a JSON file of another element may have the JSON directly embedded, either partially or fully, into the link object's body.
-Embedding is optional and there  may be no embedded data, a partial set of data for an asset or linked node, or fully embed all information contained in the element that is linked to.

-### URI's

-URIs may be HTTP, but can also be URIs from other providers (e.g. S3).
-There will be metadata from the `Catalog`, `Item` or `Asset` that will describe the provider, to allow for details on how to connect to that URI.